syncthing/docs/users/syncthing.rst

     -  8: Long filename
     - 16: Short filename

-    To prefix each log line with date and time, set ``-logflags=3`` (1 + 2 from above).
+    To prefix each log line with date and time, set ``--logflags=3`` (1 + 2 from above).
 The value 0 is used to disable all of the above.
 The default is to show time only (2).

+.. cmdoption:: --log-max-files=<num>

+    Number of old files to keep (zero to keep only current).
+Applies only when log rotation is enabled through ``--log-max-size``.

+.. cmdoption:: --log-max-size=<num>

+    Maximum size of any log file (zero to disable log rotation).

-.. cmdoption:: -no-browser
+.. cmdoption:: --no-browser

     Do not start a browser.

-.. cmdoption:: -no-console
+.. cmdoption:: --no-console

     Hide the console window.
 (On Windows only)

-.. cmdoption:: -no-restart
+.. cmdoption:: --no-restart

     Do not restart Syncthing when it exits.
 The monitor process will still run to handle crashes and writing to logfiles (if configured to).

+.. cmdoption:: --no-upgrade

+    Disable automatic upgrades.
+Equivalent to the ``STNOUPGRADE`` environment variable, see below.

-.. cmdoption:: -paths
+.. cmdoption:: --paths

     Print the paths used for configuration, keys, database, GUI overrides, default sync folder and the log file.

-.. cmdoption:: -paused
+.. cmdoption:: --paused

     Start with all devices and folders paused.

-.. cmdoption:: -reset-database
+.. cmdoption:: --reset-database

     Reset the database, forcing a full rescan and resync.
 Create `.stfolder` folders in each sync folder if they do not already exist. **Caution**: